nourmahfel/Work_experience/README.md

 ls *fastqc*
 ```
 For each file, FastQC has produced both a .zip archive containing all the plots and a HTML report.
-Download and open the HTML files with your favourite web browser.
+Open the HTML files with your favourite web browser.

 ---